Top 10 Employee Advocacy Benefits

-Who are the people most likely to promote your brand?
-Brag about your products and solutions?
+Who are the industry experts that can connect with your communities directly?
+Brag about their passion for your core values and mission?
 Tell the story of your organization?

 (Hint: They’re getting paid by your company.)

 Employees, of course.

 That’s why a key trend in business today is tapping into the enthusiasm that workers have for their employers.
 Companies realize that enabling employees to become more effective ambassadors – with their authentic voices – can improve brand equity, build trust, and drive growth.

 The benefits of an Employee Advocacy program can stretch across the enterprise.
 We’ve compiled a Top 10 list of the good things that happen when brands give their employees the information and ability to be advocates on their personal social media networks.

 - Increasing Brand Visibility.
 Collectively, employees have a much greater reach on social media than brands.
 On average, according to LinkedIn, employees have 10x more connections than companies.
 Their combined voices can cut through a noisy digital environment when brands help them deliver a clear message.

 - Attracting New Business.
 Employee Advocacy can transform anyone in your organization into an extension of the marketing team.
 When employees have easy access to approved, on-message content that they can share, it exponentially increases the likelihood of getting noticed by potential customers.